mrudowski/nxExp/apps/zen-gardens/README.md

 - with some nice licensed tile sets

 ### Phase 0
-- ✅ Superb `Tile` component with svg hotspot
+- ✅ Superb `Slot` component with svg hotspot
 - ✅ placed on `Level`
 - ✅ which is a part of bigger (multi level) `Scene`